BlockSigner/cove/README.md

 ### Menu component
 The main, header and footer menus are defined in the file `site/config.yaml`.

-The top level structure of the file is by language:
+The top level structure of the file is divided by language.
 ```
 baseurl: /
 title: Skribble